M-o-a-T/moat-kv/docs/source/command_line.rst

    Log all changes to this file.
 This includes the initial data.

    This option is only used for testing.
-Use ``distkv client log dest`` in production use.
+Use ``moat.kv client log dest`` in production use.

 .. option:: -i, --incremental